 - Select the proper font which you added int he Font Manager in the Body and Header fonts options.

-We've introduced the Font Manager feature of the X and Pro themes in this article.
-Additionally we've explained how to access the Font Manager and the creation of the font aliases process.
+We've introduced the Font Manager and explained how to access it and create aliases.
 Also we've discussed various font types that can be added including system fonts, Google Fonts, Adobe Fonts, and Custom Fonts.
-Finally, we've talked about the usage of the created fonts throughout the builders and the Theme Option.
+Finally, we've talked about the usage of the created fonts throughout Cornerstone and Theme Options.

 See something inaccurate?
 Let us know